 We love that strategy.
 We live in a world of hot inflation, high gas prices, and high interest rates.
 Indeed, in that world, expensive electric vehicles don’t sell as well as cheap ones do.
 And Fisker appears to be making the best cheap EV in the market.

 Economically speaking, the Ocean SUV gives consumers the most bang for their buck in the EV market.
-Unsurprisingly, reservations for this car already sit at an impressive 31,000 orders.
-And that number is growing by roughly 3,000 new orders per month.
-That’s impressive momentum heading into the car’s November launch.
-And it easily puts Fisker on track to hit its ~50,000-unit delivery target for 2023.
+Unsurprisingly, reservations for this car already sit at an impressive 62,000 orders, and that number is growing quickly.
+That’s impressive momentum and easily puts Fisker on track to hit its ~42,000-unit delivery target for 2023.

 We fully expect the Fisker Ocean SUV to be one of the best-selling electric cars in 2023.